 How An Immunologist Uses Mushrooms To Help Fight The Cold & Flu

 Medicinal mushrooms are everywhere these days, from tinctures and pills to coffee and moisturizers.
-While they are definitely trendy, mushrooms are nothing new; many have been used in ancient medicine for millennia.
+While they're definitely having a moment, mushrooms are nothing new; many have been used in ancient medicine for millennia.
 There are thousands of species of mushrooms, and their purported benefits range from supporting liver and heart health to enhancing energy and more.

 One of the most potent effects of many medicinal mushrooms is their strong antiviral and immune-enhancing properties.
 Several mushrooms, in fact, have been shown to be effective against preventing and treating respiratory viruses like the common cold and even the flu virus, which is impressive considering the highly infectious nature of viruses and that they are notoriously difficult to prevent and treat due to their ability to easily mutate.
 Not all antivirals work the same with all conditions though; for example, there is some evidence that mushrooms might be harmful when treating the novel coronavirus, so check in with your health care provider if you have symptoms.

 How do mushrooms help our immune system?

-They have powerful constituents called beta-D-glucans, beta-glycosides, and other substances that have been determined in research to significantly stimulate our innate immune system.
-In addition, our immune system is bolstered by the minerals found in many mushroom species.
-In fact, some mushrooms are a rich source of selenium, magnesium, and zinc, all of which may play a direct or indirect role in their anti-influenza properties.
+They have powerful constituents called beta-D-glucans, beta-glycosides, and other substances that have been determined in some research to significantly stimulate our innate immune system.
+Some mushrooms are a rich source of selenium, magnesium, and zinc, all of which may play a direct or indirect role in their anti-influenza properties.
 Research is still emerging about the power of mushrooms, but some studies show their promise—and considering that they can be added to soups, stews, sauces, and more, they couldn't be easier to incorporate into your diet.

 4 fungi that can help fight the cold and flu: